Manage your routing setup in Hub by creating conditional rules, adjusting provider priorities, and monitoring live traffic allocation

 View routing

 You can search, view, and edit routing configurations and related entities directly from the configuration pages.
-The search supports the following entity types:

 Configuration ID Unique identifier for a routing configuration.